Demographics of Switzerland: Total fertility rates by nationality and region

+Structure of the population

 Nationality

 Unlike many other OECD countries, the Swiss Federal Statistical Office does not collect any data on racial identity or ethnic identity.
 Data is collected on country of birth, but as the OECD write "In general, collecting migration-related information on the foreign-born population and their children is a crude method for capturing diversity."

 Encompassing the Central Alps, Switzerland sits at the crossroads of several major European cultures.
 Its population includes a two-thirds majority of Alemannic German speakers and a one-quarter Latin minority (French, Italian and Romansh), see linguistic geography of Switzerland.
 10% of the population natively speak an immigrant language.

 Switzerland consistently ranks high on quality of life indices, including per capita income, concentration of computer and internet usage per capita, insurance coverage per individual, and health care rates.
 For these and many other reasons, such as the four languages, it serves as an excellent test market for businesses hoping to introduce new products into Europe.